 For example, in the diagram below, there is a slight musical overlap between hard rock and heavy metal.
 Outside of that overlap, there is a moderate amount of music within hard rock that is musically very close to metal.
 It would be an easy mistake to classify that music as metal given its proximity to the genre.
 However, when rock and metal genres are considered in their entirety, it is clear the music lands closer to the center of all rock than the center of all metal and must be classified accordingly.
 Specific examples of this will be provided later.

-Since the point in question is the name “heavy metal” and its usage, the logical starting point of this discussion is the etymology of the term.
+Since the point in question is the name “heavy metal” and its usage, the logical starting point of this discussion is the etymology of the term as it applies to music.
 In the late 1960s, the words “heavy,” and very occasionally, “heavy metal,” began to be tossed around in song lyrics and descriptions of music, especially in hard rock.
 When Black Sabbath’s 1970 self-titled debut was released, it became a magnet for the terms due to the band’s uniquely ponderous sound.
 However, the newness of Sabbath’s playing style and the still very loose definition of the developing genre caused writers and fans to commonly use “heavy metal” interchangeably with “rock” and “hard rock” to describe bands throughout the ‘70s.
 From a historical perspective, this proves to be a justifiable bit of ambiguity, as the majority of Sabbath’s songs, especially those released between 1973 and 1978, fell much closer to acid rock and bluesy hard rock than later forms of metal.

 Most other ‘70s bands saddled with the “heavy metal” tag were even closer stylistically to the heart of rock music than Sabbath was, such as Led Zeppelin, Deep Purple, Rush, and Aerosmith.
 For example, Led Zeppelin had a milder, bluesier sound with elements of American folk music.
 Deep Purple had a feel-good roadhouse rock vibe that was often too soft to even be classified as hard rock.
 Aerosmith played a strong mix of blues and hard rock that was an immediate evolution of ’60s rock acts like The Rolling Stones.
 Although these bands were each making significant contributions to music history, their styles fall within the scope of rock music and therefore need no new genres to classify them.